LESSON No. 3

 d. histaglobulin*

-A 34-year-old patient applied to the Tc department.
-Complaints: a neoplasm in the oral cavity, chronic relapses, general weakness, malaise.
+A 34-year-old patient came to the Tc department.
+Complaints: tumors in the oral cavity, chronic relapses, general weakness, malaise.

-From the anamnesis: the patient has been suffering for 4 years, constant allocation sputum, sometimes with blood, is registered in a tuberculosis dispensary.
+From the anamnesis: the patient has been suffering for 4 years, constant selection sputum, sometimes with blood, is registered at the tuberculosis dispensary.

-Objectively: there are multiple scars on the oral mucosa, some of them have an element of inflammation in the form of a sphere (hemisphere), painless, pinhead size (diameter 1-3 mm), soft consistency, red or yellowish-red color, prone to peripheral growth and merging with neighboring elements, which leads to the formation of different sizes and shapes of plaques.
+Objectively: There are multiple scars on the oral mucosa, on some of them there is an element of inflammation in the shape of a sphere (hemisphere), painless, the size of a pinhead (diameter 1-3 mm), soft consistency, red or yellowish-red color, prone to peripheral growth and fusion with neighboring elements, which leads to the formation of plaques of different sizes and shapes.

-1. What primary element of the ORM in tuberculosis was described:
+1. What primary element of the oral mucosa in tuberculosis has been described:

 g. tubercle*

-2. What is the secondary element of the oral mucosa in the patient
+2. What secondary element of the oral mucosa does the patient have?

 A. bubble